delta3d/delta3d/branches/BRANCH_V_1_0/delta3d/readme.txt

 If you are a developer you'll want to build from the source which we provide with all our distributions.
-Please follow instructions in src/readme.txt to build the source.
+Please follow instructions in the below instructions to build the source.

 Thanks for using Delta3D!
 Please visit our webpage at http://www.delta3d.org and don't hesistate to use the forums for any problems you may have.
 We'll do